bradsimpson213/Mello/README.md

 A Zen inspired Kanban board allows you to relax and mindfully evalute your progress, and thoughtfully plan your future!

 ## MVP
-- Boards (Complete)
+- Boards (COMPLETE)
-- Lists & Cards (Complete)
+- Lists & Cards (COMPLETE)
-- Drag and Drop Functionality (COMPLETED!)
+- Drag and Drop Functionality (COMPLETE)
-- Board Settings (Background Colors/Images) (ALMOST)
+- Board Settings (Background Colors/Images) (COMPLETED)
-- Cards & Lists tilt when moved (COMPLETED!)
+- Cards & Lists tilt when moved (COMPLETE)

 ## BONUS STRETCH GOALS
-- Random zen quote of the day (COMPLETED!)
+- Random zen quote of the day (COMPLETE!)
 - Timed reminders to take breaks and breathe (COMPLETED)
-- Zen music played in background while logged in (COMPLETED!)
+- Zen music played in background while logged in (COMPLETED)
 - Sharing Boards (Teams)
 - Checklists and Due Dates